zekekin/stealth-ux/README.md

 12. Go into Start Menu, search for and open "Window Manager" (under "Settings")

-13. Here you have two choices, you can choose between "no-border" or "Dracula".
+13. Choose between "no-border" or "Dracula" or "dracula-compact".

 *no-border removes the Title Bar for a sleek look*